benjamin-trosien/simple-logger/README.md

 logger.info('some message')
 // [Friday, June 12th, 2020, 4:04:15 PM] [INFO] some message
 ```
-All format options provided by https://www.npmjs.com/package/dateformat can be used, default is "isoDateTime"
+All format options provided by https://www.npmjs.com/package/dateformat can be used, default is "isoDateTime".

 A logger can also be created by calling the constructor
 ```